 California Chaparral Institute is a 501(c)(3) nonprofit, research, and educational organization dedicated to the preservation of native shrubland habitats throughout the world and supporting the creative spirit as inspired by the natural environment.

 Every dime we obtain through donations help us defray costs for publications, transportation, research and education.
 Without financial attachments to any formal institutions or economic interests we can afford to be the voice of the chaparral without concern over future funding.

 Legal Team: Shute, Mihaly & Weinberger LLP is a law firm specializing in government, land use, natural resource and environmental law.
 Since 1980, the firm has provided public agencies and community groups throughout California with the highest quality legal representation, offering an array of litigation, counseling and planning services.
 Known for its commitment to promoting environmental and community values, SMW is at the forefront of the major land use and development issues facing California today.

 Funders and Donors

-The fight to protect Knowland Park has been supported over the past four years by numerous individuals, throughout the larger Bay Area, and from afar, who understand that protecting our remaining urban wildland places such as Knowland Park must be a 21st century priority.
+The fight to protect Knowland Park has been supported over many years by numerous individuals, throughout the larger Bay Area and from afar, who understand that protecting our remaining urban wildland places such as Knowland Park must be a 21st-century priority.